austin-lai/CobaltStrike-C2-Tools-InlineExecute-Assembly-WriteUp/README.md

 Now, let's load the `cna` (that is located at `inlineExecuteAssembly` directory) into cobaltstrike.

-Once beacon up, we can use below beacon command below to execute `Seatbelt`:
+Once beacon up, we can use  beacon command below to execute `Seatbelt`:

 ```
 inlineExecute-Assembly --dotnetassembly C:\Users\user\Desktop\inlineExecuteAssembly\Seatbelt.exe --assemblyargs AntiVirus